YashKandoi/Study-Oriented-Project-Homomorphic-Encryption/README.md

 # 4. Function uses for functions defined in functions.py
+    These are the various functions used in the other codes to perform specific operations.
     * def concatArr(arr, i, j, size):
     * def digits(num): returns number of digits
     * def zero_num(size,number):